The Info You’re After

 What LS engines are compatible?

 Most GM LS 3rd generation 4.8L and 5.3L small blocks should work.
 6.0L engines are not currently recommended.
-GM 4th and 5th generation LS engines should also bolt up, but have not been tested.
+GM 4th generation LS engines should also bolt up, but have not been tested.
 The kit does not support older GM engines such as the Gen 1 small block.
 See more about engine options.

 What is my total cost for this conversion going to be?

 If you use a quality used 3rd generation LS engine and follow our parts guide, the total cost for the conversion should be less than $5000.
 Adding headers or doing a top end rebuild on the engine will increase the cost.
 Clever shoppers could do a budget build with iron-block LR4 4.8L or LM7 5.3L for significantly less than the figure above.

 What exactly will I have to buy to make this work?

 A parts list with model numbers is available on the product page.
 In general terms, you can expected to need:

 LS wiring harness (see LS Harness and ECM page)

 LS engine computer (ECU) flashed to our specifications (see LS Harness and ECM page)